Back to news

 Price (output)$25.00 / 1M tokensSame

 The coding number is the one to watch.
-Opus 4.8 scores 69.2% on SWE-bench Pro, up from Opus 4.7's 64.3%, a gain of just under five points (the table's +5.4 figure runs slightly ahead of the verified +4.9).
-That puts it well clear of Gemini 3.1 Pro at 54.2%, and ahead of GPT-5.5 on vendor-reported scores, though the GPT-5.5 comparison is contested: some leaderboards rank GPT-5.5 above Opus 4.8 depending on the variant tested, and the 62.4% figure cited here for "GPT-5.5 Pro" isn't one we could confirm.
+Opus 4.8 scores 69.2% on SWE-bench Pro (opens in a new tab), up from Opus 4.7's 64.3%, a gain of just under five points (the table's +5.4 figure runs slightly ahead of the verified +4.9).
+That puts it well clear of Gemini 3.1 Pro at 54.2% (opens in a new tab), and ahead of GPT-5.5 on vendor-reported scores, though the GPT-5.5 comparison is contested: some leaderboards rank GPT-5.5 above Opus 4.8 depending on the variant tested, and the 62.4% figure cited here for "GPT-5.5 Pro" isn't one we could confirm.
 The MMLU line is harder to stand behind, Anthropic didn't publish an MMLU score for Opus 4.8, and the 89.8% figure (and its +0.6 delta) couldn't be verified against any source, so treat it as unconfirmed.

 Where Opus 4.8 excels